August Updates – Books & Courses

-I’ll probably expand the course, later, but – for now – it’s more current and complete than the previous version.
+Later, I may expand the course, but – for now – it’s more current and complete than the previous version.

 Meanwhile, I’m discovering more, older articles related to extreme theories about ghosts and haunted places.
 So, I’m adding them to the Broome Theory Posts list.
 (Today, I found a brief article I’d written in 2006.
 So my interest in the quirky side of paranormal research extends at least 14 years.
 Wow.)

 My current project is revising and updating my book, Is Your House Haunted?